laravel/docs/dusk.md

 If you would like to install a different version of ChromeDriver than what is included with Laravel Dusk, you may use the `dusk:chrome-driver` command:

-    # Install the latest version of ChromeDriver for your OS...
+    # Install the latest version of ChromeDriver for your OS
     php artisan dusk:chrome-driver

-    # Install a given version of ChromeDriver for your OS...
+    # Install a given version of ChromeDriver for your OS
     php artisan dusk:chrome-driver 74

-    # Install a given version of ChromeDriver for all supported OSs...
+    # Install a given version of ChromeDriver for all supported OSs
     php artisan dusk:chrome-driver --all

 > {note} Dusk requires the `chromedriver` binaries to be executable.
 If you're having problems running Dusk, you should ensure the binaries are executable using the following command: `chmod -R 0755 vendor/laravel/dusk/bin/`.